anikasavla/PIC16B-Project/README.md

 The following illustrates our process for creating this project as well as our motivations behind it:

 The purpose of our project is to assist users in finding career fields that suit their particular experiences, interests, and values.
-Our target user demographic is college students and young students exploring different career options, or people considering a career switch.
+Our target user demographic is college students and young people exploring different career options, or people considering a career switch.
 One problem that people in this demographic may face is that they know what they value in a career and what they are interested in, but they may have trouble finding careers that align with those interests and that would fit them.
 Our project bridges that gap by using a database with career data and a machine learning model to identify fitting career paths for the user.

 We first identified a fitting data source for our project: the O*NET Resource Center from the U.S. Department of Labor, Employment, & Training.
 We focused on four key datasets: Occupations; Education, Training, and Experience; Work Values; and Interests.
 We reformatted the dataset using Pandas dataframes to combine various features, such as combining education levels into a single column and normalizing data for each category to be between 0 and 1.
 We then built a machine learning model to perform our classification task.
 We chose a K-Nearest Neighbors classifier to find the data points that were closest/most similar to the user’s inputs.
 We chose a KNN classifier because it does not require training and instead focuses on the distances between data points, making it easily scalable to very large datasets.
 We used the 5 nearest neighbors to find the 5 most fitting job recommendations for the user.